-What if the child is registered at more than one qualifying school?
+What if my child is registered at more than one qualifying school?
 SHOW

 What if the child has no fixed address?
 SHOW

-What if the child has been temporarily excluded?
+What if my child has been temporarily excluded?
 SHOW

-When and where will my child be picked up / dropped off?
+When and where will my child be picked up or dropped off?
 SHOW

-What types of travel assistance is available?
+What types of travel assistance are available?
 SHOW

 English National Concessionary bus pass

-Southampton residents over 5 years of age who have a long-term eligible disability can apply for an off-peak travel (between 9:30am and 11pm) bus pass.
+Southampton residents over five years of age who have a long-term eligible disability can apply for an off-peak travel bus pass.
+Off-peak travel is between 9.30am and 11pm.

 If your child is registered as severely sight-impaired, they will be entitled to free bus travel at any time within Southampton.